consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support.md

 a plugin must implement only the language-specific part.

 This part of the documentation explains the main concepts of the *Language API* and guides you through the sequence of steps that are usually required to develop a custom language plugin.
-You can obtain additional information about the *Language API* from the JavaDoc comments for the *Language API* classes and from the Properties language support source code, which is part of the [IntelliJ IDEA Community Edition](https://github.com/JetBrains/intellij-community) source code.
+You can obtain additional information about the *Language API* from the JavaDoc comments for the *Language API* classes and from the Properties language support source code.

 If you prefer a full example to the detailed descriptions offered in this section, please check out a step-by-step tutorial on how to create custom language support for _Simple Language_:
 [Custom Language Support Tutorial](/tutorials/custom_language_support_tutorial.md).
 Corresponding steps from the tutorial are linked under the "Examples" section on each page of this reference.

-The webinar [How We Built Comma, the Raku IDE, on the Consulo](https://blog.jetbrains.com/platform/2020/01/webinar-recording-how-we-built-comma-the-raku-ide-on-the-intellij-platform/) offers an excellent introduction as well.

 Providing custom language support includes the following major steps: